Bishop Dr. Daniel Vassell, another hero of singles ministry has passed

 "If we keep the single from church, from a Bible study, from friends then they stay home or seek relationships in the wrong places with the wrong people and the horrible sinful cycle goes on."

-The Daddy Gap, New Book Featuring Prologue by Kris Swiatocho
+The Daddy Gap, featuring prologue by Kris Swiatocho

 Upon hearing the news that his father has gone to jail, a six-year-old boy poses the question of this generation: